Catalog of Beneficials

 Mealybug Biocontrols - Several releases of Cryptolaemus or green lacewing may be needed especially in winter.
 "Crypts" are suggested for high levels and in warm, humid conditions and lacewing for more varied conditions.
 Where "Crypts" are attracted away from plants to skylights and windows, lacewing are better.
 Lindorus eat mealybug, but need scale to reproduce.

-At different optimum temperatures Leptomastix complements use of predators against different host stages of citrus mealybug only.
 Reduce high levels of mealybug with predators followed by wasps or begin biocontrol with Beauveria (Naturalis) or Neem oil before releasing biocontrol agents.
 Hb nematodes attack root mealybug in soil.
 Remove ant interference if present.

 BENEFICIAL TARGET PEST RATE/FREQ CODE QUANTITY PRICE